Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: Introduction

 In the Kondo model description for the magnetic impurity on a $U\left(1\right)$ QSL with SFS, the itinerant spinons in the QSL take the role of the spin-1/2 conducting electrons in the metal, so it was predicted and further supported by experimental evidence that a spinon cloud can form around the magnetic impurity to screen the local magnetic moment~\cite{Ribeiro, Zorko}, similar to the conventional Kondo phenomenon in a metallic host.
 However, unlike the conventional Kondo problem where the impurity magnetic moment couples to the spin of charged electrons in the metallic host, the Kondo model adopted in the $U\left(1\right)$ QSL host only takes into account the spinons that carry no charge.
 Since the local spectroscopy measurements on the magnetic impurity involves the physical electron transfer that contains both the spin and charge degree, the Kondo model used in the QSL host~\cite{Ribeiro} becomes insufficient to generate the impurity electronic spectral function.

 In this work, we obtain the impurity electronic spectral function of a magnetic impurity embedded in a $U\left(1\right)$ QSL with SFS by solving the Anderson impurity model, which considers both the spin and charge degree of electrons.
 The slave rotor mean field theory~\cite{Florens2, Florens3} is applied to deal with the Anderson impurity model.
-At the magnetic impurity, the electron is decomposed into a spin-1/2 auxiliary fermion and a charged boson, which couples with the spinons and chargons in the QSL respectively.
-The coupling of the spin-1/2 auxiliary fermion and the spinons corresponds to the Kondo model that contains only the spin degree, generating the resonance at the spinon Fermi energy in the spin-1/2 auxiliary fermion spectral function.
-The coupling of the charged boson and the chargons fills in the missing charge degree of the Kondo model.
+At the magnetic impurity, the electron is decomposed into a spin-1/2 auxiliary fermion (SAF) and a charged boson (CB), which couples with the spinons and chargons in the QSL respectively.
+The coupling of the SAF and the spinons corresponds to the Kondo model that contains only the spin degree, generating the resonance at the spinon Fermi energy in the SAF spectral function.
+The coupling of the CB and the chargons fills in the missing charge degree of the Kondo model.
 At the mean field level with no gauge field fluctuations in the QSL, the impurity electronic spectral function obtained from the slave rotor treatment involves the QSL chargon density of states (DOS) in addition to the original atomic energy levels, so the magnetic impurity on a $U\left(1\right)$ QSL with SFS locally provides information on the QSL chargon DOS.